 Australian Family and Partner Visas

-Australian Working and Skilled Visas
+Skilled Independent Visas

 Australia offers Visas to certain skilled workers to help with specific employment sectors.
 The Australian Skilled Occupation List shows all eligible skilled occupations that are eligible to apply for a Visa.

-Occupations on the list are also broken down into further classifications, based on whether they are on the “Medium and Long-term Strategic Skills List (MLTSSL)”, the “Short-term Skilled Occupation List (STSOL), the “Regional Occupation List (ROL)” or the “Regional Sponsored Migration Scheme (RSMS) List”.
+Occupations on the skills list are also broken down into further classifications, based on whether they are on the “Medium and Long-term Strategic Skills List (MLTSSL)”, the “Short-term Skilled Occupation List (STSOL), the “Regional Occupation List (ROL)” or the “Regional Sponsored Migration Scheme (RSMS) List”.

 For further information, the Australian Government Department of Home Affairs have a list of the visa options available as well as a Visa Finder that will help you explore your options.